Skip to main content

 Ultrasounds vs. Other Diagnostic Tools for Dogs

-Ultrasound equipment sends sound waves into the body, which reflect off tissue and result in a 2D sonogram (picture).1 They also do not use any radiation, which is why they're safe for pregnant dogs as well.2 However, they aren't effective for examining lungs or the skeletal system because the waves stop when they hit bones or pass through air with nothing to reflect off.1
+Ultrasound equipment sends sound waves into the body, which reflect off tissue and result in a 2D sonogram (picture).1 They do not use any radiation, which is why they're safe for pregnant dogs as well.2 However, they aren't effective for examining lungs or the skeletal system because the waves stop when they hit bones or pass through air with nothing to reflect off.1

 An ultrasound of the heart, often called an echocardiogram, shows the heart walls, chambers and valves.2